What’s the best gym management software platform in 2022?

 PushPress has an open API and integrates with everything through Zapier.
 This is a huge plus for people who want to customize their platforms.
 Stripe is the payment processor.

-New as of July 2021 is a nice integration with Driven Nutrition: “The app integration allows gym owners to easily sell Driven Nutrition retail items to members.
+In July 2021, PushPress added a nice integration with Driven Nutrition: “The app integration allows gym owners to easily sell Driven Nutrition retail items to members.
 With just one click, the entire Driven Nutrition catalog—complete with pricing, images and product descriptions—is installed, with the added benefit of easily tracking sales, revenue and profitability.”

 The ability to easily sell supplements is great for owners who are struggling to manage or build their retail revenue streams.

-PushPress now includes lead nurture for existing and departed members, as well as automations and a unified inbox.
-This comes at an add-on price of $97 a month.
-The company also does websites: $499 a month for set-up and then $127 per month.
+PushPress now includes lead nurture for existing and departed members through the Grow add-on, as well as automations and a unified inbox.
+The company also does websites, as well as branded client apps.

 These additional pieces come at a cost, but the integration is a definite plus.